 Tony was the Chief Executive of West Midlands-based Waterloo Housing Association for 32 years until his retirement in January 2009.
 Starting in 1976 as the association’s first employee with little more than 30 homes and a £5,000 overdraft, he led Waterloo to become an Approved Development Partner with excellent performance indicators across a housing stock of 5,500 homes.
 In October 2008 Waterloo created a partnership with Eastern Shires Housing Association to form Waterloo Housing Group, extending to 16,500 homes.

 Tony has successfully served as a Housing Corporation Statutory Appointee.
-He was a Visiting Fellow from 2005 to 2008 at the University of Central England where he is still invited as a guest lecturer on housing finance.
+He was a Visiting Fellow from 2005 to 2008 at the University of Central England.

 Sheila is an experienced Executive and Non-Executive Director.
 She is currently Lay Vice Chair of Rushcliffe Clinical Commissioning Group and is also a Board Member of Habinteg Housing Association.
 She has worked in housing since 1990 and has a masters degree in Housing.
 Sheila was the Managing Director of Spirita (now Metropolitan) Housing Association and Chief Executive of Rushcliffe Homes.
 She also has employment experience in the not for profit, local authority and voluntary sectors.
 She has lived in West Bridgford near Nottingham for 25 years and is married with two grown up children.
 Sheila has an allotment, loves walking and is attempting to learn French.